This Olive Garden Shrimp Scampi is the best copycat! It's a quick, easy and healthier version of your favourite restaurant dish.

 Step 2: Cook the shrimp.

-Cook the shrimp in a large skillet until no longer translucent.
+Cook the shrimp until they're no longer translucent.

 Step 3: Sauté the garlic.